 - OBS Studio Tutorial for Beginners

 What is Broadcasting Software?

 Before we start with the comparison, lets us define “broadcasting software:”

 A broadcasting software records and streams live video and audio.
 Additionally, it also allows for mixing between sources, this enables the streamer to switch between cameras, mics, and add pictures, logos and cool effects to their live stream.

 By far the two most commonly used broadcasting software are OBS Studio and Streamlabs OBS or shortened, SLOBS.
 There has long been a discussion in the community about which of the two is the best.
-Below, is a deepdive in each broadcasting software, and their pros and cons.
+Below, is a deep dive into each broadcasting software, and its pros and cons.

 If you want to learn more about OBS Studio, like how to get started and set it up, we recommend you also read these articles: